nadouani/playframework2-elasticsearch/README.md

-Plugin that integrates Elasticsearch clients into your PlayFramework app.
+Plugin that integrates Elasticsearch into your PlayFramework app.

 ## Install